 Online Drum Lessons

-I’m a versatile musician and comfortable in many styles.
-Good music is good music, and I’m happy to work together on whatever you’re interested in or curious to explore—whether it’s rock, pop, funk, hip-hop, Latin, or something else.
+My passion is jazz in all its facets, but I’m a versatile and open-minded musician, comfortable playing in many musical styles.
+I just love great music, in all its forms.
+I’m happy to work with you on whatever you’re interested in and curious to explore—whether it’s rock, pop, funk, jazz, soul, hip-hop, Latin, classical music or something else.

-I’ve been teaching drums for over 25 years, and while I’ve always enjoyed working with my students in regular in-person lessons, one thing kept bothering me: the long gaps between sessions with no check-ins or feedback.
+While I’ve always enjoyed working with my students in regular in-person lessons (and still do), one thing always bothered me over the years: the gaps between sessions with no check-ins or feedback.

-Students would go home and practice on their own, but they often forgot important details, got a bit lost, or practiced things incorrectly until the next lesson, which could be weeks away.
+Students would go home and practice on their own, but they often forgot important details, lost track, or practiced things incorrectly until the next lesson, which could be weeks away.
 Questions and challenges would come up during practice, but without the chance to ask, they often went unanswered or were forgotten.
-This slowed down the learning process, and I wanted to find a better way to support my students.
+This slowed down the learning process and I wanted to find a better way to support my students.

 So I tried something new.
-I gave them a way to stay in touch between lessons, where they could ask questions, share practice videos, and get feedback anytime.
-What I found was simple: they improved faster, were more motivated, and felt better supported.
+I gave them a way to stay in touch between lessons, where they could ask questions, share practice videos, and get my feedback anytime.
+Constant support, whenever they needed it instead of having to wait until the next lesson.
+What I found was that the students improved faster, were more motivated, and felt much better supported.

 You send me your questions or videos of your practice or performance—anytime.

-I review them and reply with personalized feedback and guidance just like in regular drum lessons, but via video or text.
+I review them and respond with personalized feedback and guidance.
+It's the same instruction as in my regular drum lessons, but via video or text.

 You apply the feedback in your practice, then send updates and new questions as you go.

-You can revisit my feedback anytime, slow down video demos, reread comments, and learn comfortably at your own pace.
+Revisit my feedback anytime, slow down video demos, review comments, and learn comfortably at your own pace.

 Some students use only the asynchronous format and are very happy with it.
 Others combine it with live lessons to get the best of both worlds.
-Both approaches work—and together, we’ll find what suits you best.
+Both approaches work well, and we’ll find what suits you best.

 I am a professional drummer, music educator, and dad of two from Germany, living in Japan since 2009.

-I teach at the renowned Senzoku Gakuen College of Music (Jazz Course) and run my own private drum lesson studio based in Kawasaki, Japan.
+I teach at the renowned Senzoku Gakuen College of Music (Jazz Course) and run my own drum studio in Kawasaki, Japan.
 From my studio, I offer both on-location instruction and internet based guidance, including asynchronous coaching and live online lessons.

-With over 25 years of teaching experience, I've taught private lessons at various music schools and independently.
+With over 25 years of teaching experience, I've taught at various music schools and privately.
 I've also led workshops and ensemble classes on jazz and improvisation at middle and high schools in both Germany and Japan.

 Throughout my career, I’ve had the chance to work with a wide range of artists, including Makoto Ozone, Sadao Watanabe, Seiko Matsuda, Lisa Ono, Akiko, Dan Nimmer, Yu Shirota, Sarah McKenzie, Tomonao Hara, Kengo Nakamura, Takana Miyamoto, the Tokyo Symphony Orchestra, Jun Abe, Michel Reis, Martin Sasse, and Roman & Julian Wasserfuhr, among many others.